We use affiliate links and may receive a small commission on purchases.

-Sometimes I came accross on these information boards partly sponsored by the European Union.
+Sometimes I came across on these information boards partly sponsored by the European Union.

-It was a bit difficult to find the right way up but following the coordinates on my watch the way up should be next to this this building.
+It was a bit difficult to find the right way up but following the coordinates on my watch, the way up should be next to this building.

 One of the ‘highlights’ on this day was this stone formation on the way up.

 During the summer time I prefer to wear trail runners (Salomon Speedcross 3) rather than hiking boots if I don’t expect any swamps.

 Parts of the trail were quite easy to hike.
 On some parts, there were lots of fallen trees on the trail since there was a heavy storm the night before.